PCManticore/pylint-talks/presentation.rst

 Pylint
 ======

-* comes with a lot of goodies and it has a vibrant ecosystem:
+* comes with a lot of goodies and it has a vibrant ecosystem

 * you can write your own checker, even though that implies some knowledge of Python and how pylint works